nishkarmanjit/C-Final-Project/README.md

 ### RelayCommand 💡
 The RelayCommand class is an implementation of the ICommand interface used to bind button click events to methods in the ViewModel or code-behind.
 It allows for easy command handling in WPF applications.

+## License 🔑
+This project is licensed under the MIT License - see the LICENSE file for details.